JohannesPfeifer/DSGE_mod/README.md

 This mod-file shows how to deal with trend growth and how to recover the non-stationary variables from the detrended model variables.

+## Born_Pfeifer_2014.mod

+Replicates Benjamin Born and Johannes Pfeifer (2014): "Risk Matters: A comment", American Economic Review, 104(12), pp. 4231-4239.

+This mod-file shows how to estimate a model solved with third order perturbation using the Simulated Method of Moments.
+It also shows how to generate IRFs at the stochastic steady state (ergodic mean in the absence of shocks (EMAS) in the terminology of the paper).
+For practical purposes it is highly recommended to use the standard Andreasen et al. (2013) pruning scheme available in Dynare's `simult_.m` instead of the FGRU version in `simult_FGRU.m` (see the comments in the mod-file).

 ## Caldara_et_al_2012.mod

 Replicates Caldara, Dario and Fernandez-Villaverde, Jesus and Rubio-Ramirez,